wing5wong/artisan-whs-static/source/_events/2026-03-18_quiz-night.md

 title: Quiz Night
 date: 2026-03-19T09:38:00+13:00
 ---
-QUIZ NIGHT in the School Library, Thursday 19 March
+QUIZ NIGHT in the School Hall, Thursday 19 March
 6.00 - 8.30pm - doors open at 5.30pm.

 * Pizza for your team